Anthropology

 return {

-evolution: "Compatible with theological anthropology",
+evolution: "Compatible with theological anthropology if properly understood",

 psychology: "Illuminates mechanisms of concupiscence",